muratk5n/thirdwave/en/README.md

 ---

+Long Afghan history..
 Alexander the Great and other Greeks before him went there.. more than a few stayed.
 I look at the faces now, spot Greek, Anatolian looking mfkers...

 ---